executors/executors/README.md

 ### `NonBlockingOneWayExecutor` requirements

-The `NonBlockingOneWayExecutor` requirements add one-way operations that are guaranteed not to block the caller pending completion of submitted function objects.
+The `NonBlockingOneWayExecutor` requirements refine the `OneWayExecutor` requirements by adding one-way operations that are guaranteed not to block the caller pending completion of submitted function objects.

 A type `X` satisfies the `NonBlockingOneWayExecutor` requirements if it satisfies the `OneWayExecutor` requirements, `can_post_v<X>` is true, and `can_defer_v<X>` is true.